© 2005, 2014 The Eternal Church of God ®

 The first time God spoke of His law being a mark, or sign, was when He brought Israel into the Promised Land.
 Deuteronomy the fifth chapter records God giving the Ten Commandments to His people.
 Immediately afterward God spoke, stating:

 God’s mark is the keeping of His commandments!
 Today, there is a movement to teach that God’s law is bondage.
-Some preach that Jesus made us free from the need to keep the law, but the Scriptures do not teach anything of the kind!
-While these false teachers proclaim that Jesus made us free from the law, the Bible declares that we are made free from sin—the transgression of the law (I John 3:4).
+Some preach that Christ made us free from the need to keep the law, but the Scriptures do not teach anything of the kind!
+While these false teachers proclaim that the Savior made us free from the law, the Bible declares that we are made free from sin—the transgression of the law (I John 3:4).
 Reader, beware!
 This movement is in total disagreement with God’s Word.
 Keeping the commandments is vital to salvation (Matt.
 7:21-22).

 The fourth commandment, which pertains to the Sabbath, is God’s test commandment (Exodus 16).
 It is the one that demonstrates who is really willing to obey Him.
 As such it was to be a sign of who were His people.
 As the Almighty stated:

 God says that His Sabbaths are a sign.
 Keeping them is the mark of those who are committed to obeying Him.
 What few have realized, however, is that the plural word "Sabbaths" means more than just the weekly day of rest.
 There are also seven annual Sabbaths which are part of the sign of God’s people (Leviticus 23).
-For example, notice what God says about one of His annual Sabbaths, the festival of Unleavened Bread:
+For example, notice what God says about one of His annual Sabbaths, the Feast of Unleavened Bread:

 This holy day observance was not just for the nation of Israel.
 The gentiles in the church at Corinth were commanded by Paul to observe it (I Corinthians 5:7-8).
 God’s weekly and annual Sabbaths are His identifying mark.
 It is not a physical object one wears, nor an idol one bows down before.